Zabrane/erl-emp/specifications/emp.md

 Application data are represented as JSON values.
 JSON serialization must use UTF-8.
 The resulting byte sequence must not start with byte order mark.

-Application data for messages of type `data` and `request` are called "operations".
-Operations are represented as JSON objects with the following
+Requests are represented as JSON objects with the following fields:
-fields:

 - `op`: the operation to execute as a string.
 - `data`: an object containing arbitrary data associated with the operation